-LOOKING BACK 18 THE HONOURS BOARDS
+LOOKING BACK 18

+THE HONOURS BOARDS

-On the closure of Sherborne House the school honours boards were taken down and donated to Sherborne Museum where they were stored in the storeroom in an adjacent building.
-In June 2017 it became necessary to relocate the storeroom to a secure lock-up store in Yeovil and the honours boards are now located there.
+On the closure of Sherborne House the school honours boards were taken down and donated to Sherborne Museum where they were stored in the storeroom where they have remained to this day.
 The boards have been photographed and they are viewable at Sherborne Museum via the digital display.
 Printed copies can be provided upon request.

-Following are the photographs that have been provided here by June Helson.
+Following photographs have been provided by June Helson.